Paul D. Wilke

 Rock bottom.

 But Grant was a scrapper.
-The outbreak of war in 1861 offered the chance to break out of his rut.
-Still, he struggled to find some military role for himself in the early months of the war.
+The war's outbreak in 1861 offered the chance to break out of his rut.
+Still, he struggled to find some military role in the early months of the war.
 His unkempt appearance worked against him in his attempts to gain a commission in the Army.

 Augustus Chetlain, a fellow citizen of Galena and newly minted Union officer, noted that Grant's "dress was seedy - he had only one suit and that he had worn all winter - his short pipe, his grizzled beard and old slouch hat did not make him look like a promising candidate for a colonel."
 [5]

 Chernow tells the story of Grant traveling to Major General George McClellan's headquarters in Cincinnati to petition for a commission under his command.
-For two days in a row, Grant hung out in McClellan's waiting room, hoping for an opportunity to plead his case for a commission, though, in the end, McClellan blew him off entirely.
+For two days in a row, Grant hung out in McClellan's waiting room, hoping for an opportunity to plead his case for a commission, though, in the end, McClellan blew him off entirely and Grant left emptyhanded.

-What had appeared as deficiencies in personal demeanor came to be seen as assets, especially when contrasted with the performance of the other Union generals in the east, pompous McClellan included.
-Grant wasn't one of the polished pretty boys like McClellan who looked the part, talked a good game, and then underwhelmed on the battlefield.
-Grant was low on style, but high on substance, and determined to get the job done, no matter what it took.
+What had recently appeared as deficiencies in personal demeanor came to be seen as assets, especially when contrasted with the dismal performance of the other Union generals in the east.
+Grant wasn't one of the polished pretty boys like McClellan who looked the part, boasted with confidence, and then underwhelmed on the battlefield.
+Grant was low on style but high on substance and determined to accomplish his objectives, no matter what it took.

 According to Ronald White, "Near midnight, Sherman found him [Grant], still awake, standing, with a lantern in one hand, cigar clasped between his teeth, his slouch hat keeping the rain off his face.
 Wondering if Grant might be planning a strategic defeat, Sherman commented, 'Well, Grant, we've had the devil's own day, haven't we?'
 Grant, after puffing on his cigar, replied, 'Yes, lick'em tomorrow, though.'"
 [7]

 Shiloh revealed Grant's aggressive style of waging war.
 Once he started toward an objective, he didn't stop until he'd reached it.
-This was something that hadn't been happening in the Eastern theater.
-In the early years of the war, Union generals were often competent organizers, and even sometimes capable battlefield commanders, but they were too hesitant to make sustained contact with Lee's Army.
+This was something that had yet to happen in the Eastern theater.
+In the early years of the war, Union generals were often competent organizers and even sometimes capable battlefield commanders.
+Still, they lacked a killer's instinct and were too hesitant to make sustained contact with Lee's Army.

-McClellan at Antietam arguably defeated Lee on the battlefield, but then didn't press the advantage as the wounded Army of Northern Virginia retreated south.
-Likewise, Meade inflicted a stinging defeat on Lee at Gettysburg, but then let Lee's mangled army retreat back to Virginia.
+McClellan at Antietam defeated Lee on the battlefield.
+But then he failed to press his advantage as the bloodied and wounded Army of Northern Virginia retreated south.
+Likewise, Meade defeated Lee at Gettysburg but allowed him and his mangled army to retreat south into Virginia.

 If the Union commanders were timid in battle, they were even more so in defeat.
-Time after time, the Army of the Potomac would march south full of high hopes to meet Lee's Army of Northern Virginia.
-A battle would be fought and lost, prompting the Army of the Potomac to scurry back to the shelter of D.C. to recover.
+Repeatedly, the Army of the Potomac would march south full of optimism to meet Lee's Army of Northern Virginia.
+A battle would be fought and lost, and the Army of the Potomac would then scurry back to the shelter of D.C. to recover.

-Out West, on the other hand, Grant was winning, though after the carnage of Shiloh, many were calling for his removal.
-But Lincoln replied, "I can't spare this man, he fights."
+Elsewhere, Grant was winning out West, though after the carnage of Shiloh, jealous rivals were calling for his removal.
+Lincoln was having none of it, "I can't spare this man, he fights."
 [8] Lincoln's wise faith in Grant when he was most politically vulnerable would be repaid with interest in the coming years, starting with Vicksburg.

 Grant's 1863 campaign to capture Vicksburg was a masterpiece of strategy and an early example of blitzkrieg warfare.
-Confronted with the dilemma of overcoming Vicksburg's formidable defenses on the Mississippi River, Grant landed south of the city and then marched inland to first capture Jackson, Mississippi before then wheeling back to the west to lay siege to Vicksburg.
+Confronted with the challenge of overcoming Vicksburg's formidable defenses on the Mississippi River, Grant landed south of the city and marched inland to capture Jackson, Mississippi, before wheeling back to the west to lay siege to Vicksburg.

-Lincoln finally had a winner and he knew it.
+Lincoln at last had a winner and he knew it.

 Grant vs. Lee in 1864 - The Best Man Won

-Now flash forward to the spring of 1864, and Grant had become the Commander-in-Chief of the Union armies, appointed by President Abraham Lincoln to take command of the entire northern war effort.
-Grant and Lee were finally going to face each other on the battlefield.
+Now flash forward to the spring of 1864, and Grant had become the Commander-in-Chief of the Union armies, appointed by President Abraham Lincoln to command the entire northern war effort.
+Grant and Lee were going to face each other on the battlefield.
 Lee had ruined the reputation of many a Union commander over the previous three years.
-How would Grant fare against Lee and his battle-hardened veterans?
+How would Grant fare against him and his battle-hardened veterans?

-As Grant launched his spring campaign in 1864, it at first looked like more of the same.
+As Grant launched his spring campaign in 1864, it initially seemed like more of the same.
 At the Battle of the Wilderness, three days of bloody fighting resulted in 17,500 Union and 11,000 Confederate casualties.
 However, instead of retreating north to regroup and refit, as done previously, Grant broke contact and headed south toward Richmond.

-Grant and Lee both understood that the North could replenish those losses faster than the South.
-The South was simply running out of men and resources.
-What Grant finally did is put together a comprehensive strategy to win the war once and for all.
-This was not limited to only Grant and the Army of the Potomac in Virginia but included a coordinated strategy of simultaneously attacking the Confederacy on all fronts to destroy its ability to wage war.
+Grant and Lee understood that the North could replenish those losses faster than the South.
+The South was running out of men and resources.
+Grant put together a comprehensive strategy to win the war once and for all.
+This was not limited to only Grant and the Army of the Potomac in Virginia.
+It included a coordinated strategy of simultaneously attacking the Confederacy on all fronts to destroy its ability to wage war.

-The idea was to maximize pressure everywhere so that the South could not shuttle men between fronts.
-Eventually, the theory went, the South wouldn't be able to hold itself together.
+The idea was to maximize pressure everywhere so the South could not shuttle men between fronts.
+Eventually, so the theory went, the South wouldn't be able to hold itself together.
 While Grant grappled with Lee in Northern Virginia, Ben Butler's Army of the James would attack west along that river in Richmond's direction.
-Meanwhile, Sherman would engage Joe Johnston's army in Georgia to take Atlanta before heading to Savannah.
-Finally, Franz Sigel was to take the Shenandoah Valley in western Virginia.
-[10] As usual in war, all did not go as planned.
-Yet, the fundamental idea of maximum pressure on all fronts eventually brought about the collapse of the Confederacy in the spring of 1865.
+Elsewhere, Sherman would engage Joe Johnston's army in Georgia to take Atlanta before heading to Savannah.
+Last, Franz Sigel was to take the Shenandoah Valley in western Virginia.
+[10] As typical in war, all did not go as planned.
+Yet, the fundamental idea of maximum pressure everywhere did bring about the Confederacy's collapse in the spring of 1865.

 Lee responded that “negroes belonging to our citizens are not considered subjects of exchange and were not included in my proposition.”
 Based on that reasoning, Grant rejected Lee's offer, replying that the “...government is bound to secure to all persons received into her armies the rights due to soldiers.”